Rawlings Community Counseling

 Rawlings Community Counseling - Bonners Ferry, ID

 Rawlings Community Counseling is a substance abuse treatment center located at 6807 Cody Street in the 83805 zip code in Bonners Ferry, ID.
 The treatment center accepts men and women.
-It also provides treatment to military families, LGBT clients and young adults.
-Some of the treatment approaches at Rawlings Community Counseling include REBT, matrix model and relapse prevention.
-It also offers substance use education, counseling for couples and individual counseling services.
+It also provides treatment to sexual abuse victims, active duty military and domestic violence victims.
+Some of the treatment approaches at Rawlings Community Counseling include CBT, trauma counseling and rational emotive behavioral therapy.
+It also offers counseling for individuals, substance use education and marital/couples counseling.
 In addition, it provides continuing care plus aftercare, discharge planning and outcome follow-up after discharge.
-Rawlings Community Counseling provides outpatient rehab, IOT and regular outpatient treatment.
+Rawlings Community Counseling provides regular outpatient treatment, intensive outpatient treatment and outpatient services.

 Address: 6807 Cody Street, Bonners Ferry, ID 83805